analogdevicesinc/msdk/USERGUIDE.md

 The latest SPI examples in the MSDK defaults to build the SPI v1 libraries.
 Set the `MXC_SPI_VERSION` [build configuration variable](#build-configuration-variables) to `v2` (case sensitive) use the SPI v2 API.

 This guide shows how to update an existing project that is using the SPI v1 API to SPI v2.
-The SPI v2 Library still supports the SPI v1 function prototypes for backwards-compatibility with the main difference in the SPI DMA interrupt handling (see [SPI DMA Interrupt Handling](#spi-dma-interrupt-handling) section below for more info).
+The SPI v2 Library still supports the SPI v1 function prototypes for backwards-compatibility with the main differences being 1) the requirement of added parameter in the `mxc_spi_req_t` struct and 2) the SPI DMA interrupt handling (see [SPI DMA Interrupt Handling](#spi-dma-interrupt-handling) section below for more info).

 Note: The SPI v2 API is only a drop in replacement to SPI v1 if SPI DMA is **not** used; should the user choose to continue building with the SPI v1 convention but with the underlying SPI v2 implementation.
 This porting guide demonstrates how to use the full extent of the SPI v2 features.